davidshepherd7/electric-operator/README.md

   everything *should* work well.
 Using `ess-mode` for languages other than R is not currently supported.

 * *C and C++*: these are much more tricky to get right.
-Most things should be working ok but there are still some issues with comments (#5) and pointer/reference types (#7) (especially in C++).
+Most things should be working ok but there are still some issues with pointer-to-class/struct types (#11) and templates (#8).
 I'm actively working on this.
-I'm currently using `electric-operator` for some C programming.

 * *Java*: I've added tweaks based on memory and a [syntax guide](http://www.tutorialspoint.com/java/java_quick_guide.htm).
-  Since the syntax is largely simlar a simplification of C it should work well, but I haven't tried it out yet.
+  Since the syntax is largely simlar a simplification of C++ it should work well, but I haven't tried it out yet.
+Generics aren't handled properly (#8).

 * *Ruby and Perl*: some tweaks for these modes were inherited from `electric-spacing`, but I haven't tried them personally.
 Pull requests